Multi-task neural networks by learned contextual inputs: Empirical analysis

 \subsection{Hold-out task performance}

-A key aspect differentiating the learned-context from a fixed encoding, such as the context-sensitive neural networks, is that similar tasks can be assigned similar task parameter values.
+A key aspect differentiating the learned context from a fixed encoding, such as the context-sensitive neural networks, is that similar tasks can be assigned similar task parameter values.
 A desirable feature would be that the parameters capture latent properties of the tasks.
 For this to happen, the task parameter space must in some sense be well-behaved.
-A qualitative study, given in Appendix \ref{app:qualitative-study-task-parameters}, supports the hypothesis that learned-context neural networks facilitate such behavior, and the task parameters capture properties fundamental to the domain, as opposed to separating tasks by memorization.
+A qualitative study, given in \ref{app:qualitative-study-task-parameters}, supports the hypothesis that learned-context neural networks facilitate such behavior, and the task parameters capture properties fundamental to the domain, as opposed to separating tasks by memorization.

-This section attempts to quantify this behavior by studying the viability of estimating parameters for a new task after the shared neural network parameters are trained and fixed.
-This is similar to meta-learning.
+This section attempts to quantify this behavior for the learned-context neural networks, by studying the viability of estimating parameters for a new task after the shared neural network parameters are trained and fixed.
+This is similar to the fine-tuning that motivated the factorization strategies of, among others, \citet{aghajanyan-etal-2021-intrinsic}, \citet{Mallya2018}, and \citet{Wang2023}, illustrated in Equation \ref{eq:intrinsic-dimension} and Equation \ref{eq:masked-network}.
+Such fine-tuning resembles meta-learning.
 However, as discussed in Section \ref{sec:learning-paradigms}, meta-learning takes this generalization into account in the original optimization objective.
 We only study these properties as a consideration \textit{after} the model has been trained using conventional multi-task learning.
+This experiment also resembles prompt-tuning for language models \citep{Lester2021power}, but differs in that the shared parameters are found by supervised learning on data from the same type of tasks as the hold-out tasks.

-For these experiments, task are divided into two groups.
-The base group are the tasks that participate in training of the shared parameters, by minimizing Equation \ref{eq:loss-train}.
-The hold-out group are tasks that arrive after the shared parameters are fixed.
+For these experiments, tasks are divided into two groups.
+The base group is the tasks that participate in the training of the shared parameters, by minimizing Equation \ref{eq:loss-train}.
+The hold-out group consists of tasks that arrive after the shared parameters are fixed.
 Hold-out tasks are considered one at a time.
 The loss function for hold-out task $j$ is

-This is equivalent to the maximum a posteriori estimate of the task parameters.
-The task parameter prior is $\beta_j \sim \mathcal{N}(0, D)$, where $D$ is found from the distribution of task parameters in the base group.
+This is equivalent to a maximum a posteriori estimate of the task parameters, with a prior $\beta_j \sim \mathcal{N}(0, D)$, where $D$ is found from the distribution of task parameters in the base group.
 The log-likelihood term is scaled by $s^2$, which is the test error variance for the base group.

 A critical part of parameter estimation is the shape of the likelihood function.
 Using the Frequency dataset, we compare the hold-out task likelihood with the true data-generating process, which in this case is known.
 The result is given in Figure \ref{fig:likelihoods}.
 Both parameter spaces display the same behavior for the different sets of data points.
 The modes of the likelihood develop predictably with additional data.
 This is evidence of a well-behaved task parameter space, and that the task parameters can capture properties that are fundamental to the problem, rather than just being a complex task encoding.
 For the synthetic Frequency case, we were free to generate a sufficiently large number of tasks and data points for this to be possible.
 The extent to which such a relationship between task parameters and underlying task properties can be identified is naturally dependent on the particular problem being studied.